starry-y/Oscar/README.md

-# Omni-scale robust (Oscar) contrastive learning framework for Text-based Visual Question Answering (Text-VQA)
+# Omni-scale robust contrastive learning framework for Text-VQA

 ## Once the paper is accepted, the code will be open soon!